Julian Nagelsmann: Bayern Munich agree terms with coach but RB Leipzig demand record fee

 Julian Nagelsmann has agreed personal terms with Bayern Munich but RB Leipzig are demanding a world-record fee for their manager, according to Sky in Germany.

-Bayern made contact with title rivals Leipzig on Sunday and agreed terms with the 33-year-old.
+Bayern made contact with title rivals Leipzig on Sunday and Sky in Germany are reporting they have agreed terms on a five-year deal with the 33-year-old.

 The clubs must now agree a fee, with Leipzig demanding €25m.